 - Parodied in Discworld, natch.
 Detritus offers to shoot a bull in a crowded street (long story) with his siege engine-turned-crossbow (with six foot long bolts).
 Vimes says no.

-: "It might hit an innocent person, even in Ankh-Morpork
+Vimes: "It might hit an innocent person, even in Ankh-Morpork."

-- In Jack Campbell's The Lost Fleet, Geary insists on not killing prisoners.
+- In John Hemry's The Lost Fleet, Geary insists on not killing prisoners or bombarding civilian targets.
 In Valiant, one Alliance prisoner is hauled out to be asked if it was true, and when he confirms it, the Syndics decide not to carry out their orders.
+After a while, this actually gives him a sizable advantage because people and even on several occasions entire planets offer to surrender because they know that they will be safe in doing so.

 - In Michael Flynn's The January Dancer, when a hit takes out a man's mistress as well as himself, disapproval is strong.